 Continuing Support For Your Business

-Orsatti and Associates, Corporate Law and Business Lawyers Tampa Bay, believe that your best business associate is your lawyer.
+At Orsatti and Associates, P.A., we believe that your best business associate is often your lawyer.
 Our firm will make every effort to advise you and protect you in your legal business matters.
 We will help you network with potential customers, clients, investors, strategic partners and other resources that we have available.

 In order to maximize your small business, choosing the right entity structure is critical.
 Choosing the right kind of company, corporation or partnership will provide you with greater opportunities for success in managing, operating and financing of your new business.

 The majority of business entities and/or business structures include both S and C corporations, partnerships, limited liability companies and sole proprietorships.
 Here is a breakdown of the most commonly used business structures: